yuanzhep/HFM/README.md

 CoFLow Research Project.
 You are also welcome to share your ideas by opening an issue or dropping me an email at [pengy1@ufl.edu](mailto:pengy1@ufl.edu).

-In this version of FedMM, there is no consideration for additional privacy safeguards such as [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy), [Functional Encryption](https://en.wikipedia.org/wiki/Functional_encryption), [Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption), etc., to secure the embedding or gradients during the communication process.

 The experiment is divided into two parts.
 One part involves utilizing two large datasets and implementing them on powerful GPUs.
 The other part consists of testbed experiments using a small dataset, utilizing a total of 6 Jetson devices: 3 Nvidia Jetson TX2 and 3 Nvidia Jetson Xavier NX.
 [Watch the video](https://www.youtube.com/watch?v=WtCe4LvQ7do)
 [![Watch the video](https://img.youtube.com/vi/WtCe4LvQ7do/0.jpg)](https://www.youtube.com/watch?v=WtCe4LvQ7do)